equinor/septic-config-generator/docs/Howto_SCG.md

 string with value `1.2.3`.
 The values can be used by inserting `{{ simulation }}` , `{{ size }}` and `{{ version }}` in
 template files.

+Note that these variables are not true globals: If a variable is changed within one template, the next template in the layout will still be initialized with the original value.

 #### `--ifchanged` <!-- omit in toc -->

 _(Added in v2.2)_ If this argument is provided, the `outputfile` will only be built if at least one of the input files